 The 1.5L and 1.6L engines had the lower 1,500 pound capacity and the 2.0L engine had that higher 3,500 pound rating.

-The chart below shows the towing numbers for the Terrain and the Terrain Denali and whether the vehicle was FWD or AWD didn't seem to affect the statistics at all.
+The chart below shows the numbers for the base model and the Denali Edition and whether the vehicle was FWD or AWD didn't seem to affect the statistics at all.

-The 2013-2017 towing charts, shown below does break up the Terrains into FWD and AWD models in the chart but these configurations did not affect the overall towing capacity numbers.
+The 2013-2017 charts, shown below does break up the models into FWD and AWD models in the chart but these configurations did not affect the overall capacity numbers.

-The 2.4L engine for the Terrains had the lower 1,500 pound capacity and the 3.0L engine had the higher 3,500 pound capacity, according to the charts I found.
+The 2.4L engine had the lower 1,500 pound capacity and the 3.0L engine had the higher 3,500 pound capacity, according to the charts I found.
 Yet again, the FWD and AWD configurations of the vehicles did not affect the capacity numbers at all.

-The 2011 towing chart for the Terrain (below) had the GCWRs listed, along with the GVWR and the payload capacities which was nice to have all of those metrics on one chart and would have been very helpful if they were included in all of the model year's charts.
+The 2011 chart (below) had the GCWRs listed, along with the GVWR and the payload capacities which was nice to have all of those metrics on one chart and would have been very helpful if they were included in all of the model year's charts.

 If you notice that I have missed or overlooked anything in the article, please feel free to leave me a comment and I will gladly address the matter.
 Thanks for stopping by!

-I always like to include some resources for other people out there that like to do their own research and decided to include the links to the GMC Terrain's owner's manuals.
-These have the towing specs listed and give other helpful towing info related to the vehicle.
+I always like to include some resources for other people out there that like to do their own research and decided to include the links to the owner's manuals.
+These have the all of the specs listed and contain lots of other helpful info and are a recommended read.